-1. Developed statistics from DLI data (see Appendix C).
+- 1. Developed statistics from DLI data (see Appendix C).
 An indemnity claim may have more than one type of benefit paid.
-Benefit amounts are adjusted for average wage growth between the respective injury-year and 2022.
-The 2020 through 2022 values reflect average benefit amounts for all claims, including COVID-19.
-The non-COVID-19 average benefit values for 2020 through 2022 are not reflected in the figure but are shown separately in the above table.
+Benefit amounts are adjusted for average wage growth between the respective injury-year and 2023.
+The 2020 through 2023 values reflect average benefit amounts for all claims, including COVID-19.
+The non-COVID-19 average benefit values for 2020 through 2023 are not reflected in the figure but are shown separately in the above table. - 2.
+Total disability includes TTD and PTD. - 3.
+Settlement includes indemnity, medical and vocational rehabilitation components.